jtara1/dictation/README.md

 These are improvements I thought of.
 I'm not necessarily planning on doing these.

-`speech-to-text-button/`
+`dictation/`
+- [ ] bundle my nix-build derivation to serve an executable for non-Nix systems
+- [ ] test and fix usage on headless linux (TTY)
 - [x] download and bundle a better model in the build of the store derivation
 - [x] fix .desktop application - it's not linking to toggle-typing.sh correctly
 - [x] absolute path for nerd-dictation and ./venv created by `nix-shell python.nix` and bundle nerd-dictation with nix module default.nix
 - [x] python.nix (nix-shell) could build from my own derivation for nerd-dictation instead
 - [ ] test this on a fresh install running x86 64 linux with X11 running NixOS
 - [ ] add build attribute to let the user choose which model to download and use
-- [ ] test and fix usage on headless linux (TTY)
-- [ ] bundle my nix-build derivation to serve an executable for non-Nix systems
 - [ ] avoid multiple processes running hotkeys.py - toggle-typing.sh should be multi-process safe as it should refer to the same screen session
 - [ ] add build attributes to define custom hotkeys
 - [ ] define word mapping for common words and phrases that aren't normally spoken (like "nix")
 - [x] debug reason nerd-dictation dictating silence to "the" for me on silent idle -- (used an improved model for VOSK)
 - [ ] better default hotkeys
-- [ ] package as a nix flake
+- [x] package as a nix flake
+- [ ] self-hosted server to run nerd-dictation with pulseaudio socket protocol changed to tcp?

 `nerd-dictation/`
-- [ ] define nix runCommand or wrap nerd-dictation defining `--vosk-model-dir=some/nix/path/model` appending args added by the user for use with nerd-dictation or patch it in a more hacky way?
+- [x] define nix runCommand or wrap nerd-dictation defining `--vosk-model-dir=some/nix/path/model` appending args added by the user for use with nerd-dictation or patch it in a more hacky way?
-- [ ] add home-manager as a dep in the build or add a systemd service to create ~/.config/nerd-dictation/model, download, unzip model before runtime for runtime?
+- [x] add home-manager as a dep in the build or add a systemd service to create ~/.config/nerd-dictation/model, download, unzip model before runtime for runtime?

 ## Alternatives